Reviews You Can Rely On

 Credit: Trish Matheny

-By Myrha Colt, Trish Matheny, and Mary Witlacil ⋅ Nov 1, 2024
+By Trish Matheny, Myrha Colt, and Mary Witlacil ⋅ Apr 25, 2025

-The Best Women's Hiking Shoes for 2024
+The Best Hiking Shoes for Women

 The La Sportiva Spire GTX is our go-to women's hiking shoe.
 They are the ultimate option for comfort, stability, and traction.
 There isn't much we wouldn't take these hikers on, and their durability will keep them going for mile after mile.